takuya-takeuchi/Demo/UWP/04_AutoSuggestBox/README.md

 # AutoSuggestBox

 * Sample usage of [Windows.UI.Xaml.Controls.AutoSuggestBox](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.autosuggestbox)
-  * This control has a strong habit
+  * This control has a strong habit.
+For examples
+    * 1. The AutoSuggestBox suggestion list (pop-up) may appear at the top of the screen when the control is located near the bottom of the screen.
+In this case, the order of the list (items from top to bottom) may be reversed.
+    * 2. To change the width of the AutoSuggestBox suggestion list, you must modify the ControlTemplate.

 ## Requirements